kirbah/ai-architecture-blueprints/patterns/02-reasoning-engine/README.md

 **The core principle of the Reasoning Engine pattern is to create an AI system that moves beyond simple document retrieval to synthesize information from multiple sources, providing direct, actionable answers to complex business questions.**

+**Business Outcome:** Increases the ROI of existing data assets and boosts the productivity of knowledge workers by automating the manual synthesis of information.

 ---

 ### The Problem